Black-hat-star/AI_ATS_Resume/README.md

 This app leverages **Gemini 1.5 Flash** via Google’s Generative AI API to analyze the content of a resume PDF, compare it to a job description, and provide insights like:

-- ✅ Percentage JD Match
+- ✅ Percentage JD(JOB DESCRIPTION) Match
 - 🔍 Missing Keywords
 - 📝 Profile Summary Feedback